v8/v8.dev/src/docs/torque.md

   }
 }
 ```
-Torque recognizes that this `typeswitch` is exhaustive which allows to produce slightly more efficient
-code.
-In order to generate correct code if only a subset of the possible runtime values is known to Torque,
-an enumeration can be declared 'open' using a `...` after the last enum entry.
-Consider the
-`ExtractFixedArrayFlag`s for example, where only some of the options are available/used from within
+If the C++ definition of the enum contains more values than those used in `.tq` files, Torque needs to know that.
+This is done by declaring the enum 'open' by appending a `...` after the last entry.
+Consider the `ExtractFixedArrayFlag` for example, where only some of the options are available/used from within
 Torque:
 ```torque
 enum ExtractFixedArrayFlag constexpr 'CodeStubAssembler::ExtractFixedArrayFlag' {